mbleron/ExcelGen/README.md

 * Place-in-Cell: Excel converts and stores the image in PNG format only, so its vector nature is lost.
 * Place-over-Cell: Excel stores both the original SVG and a PNG version, so that another non SVG-enabled Excel can still display the raster version.

-ExcelGen only supports SVG using the "Place-over-Cell" behaviour, with a dummy fallback PNG image.
+ExcelGen only supports SVG using the "Place-over-Cell" behaviour, with a dummy fallback PNG image created automatically.

 ### Image positioning and measurement units